10 Ways to Become a Thought Leader As an Independent Professional (Guide)

 Thought leadership can be a significant competitive advantage for independent consultants.

-People want to hire the best, and thought leadership validates your reputation, credibility, and expert knowledge.
-Experts tend to be in higher demand, which positions you to be choosy about the engagements you accept.
-Higher demand may also allow you to command higher fees.
+People want to hire the best of the best, and thought leadership validates your reputation, credibility, and in-depth knowledge.
+Subject matter experts tend to be in higher demand, which can help you attract more lucrative and more rewarding opportunities.

 Thought Leadership Lab Founder and CEO Denise Brosseau likens developing thought leadership to “putting yourself on shout.”
 How you do that depends on your interests.
-You can start with a blog or speak at an association.
-You can also convene the conversation by bringing people together where you nurture and build the dialogue while also creating a strategic connection for people.
+You might start with creating a blog or speaking at an association.
+You can also convene the conversation by bringing people together, an opportunity to nurture and build the dialogue while also creating a strategic connection.

-According to Denise, how you build thought leadership could be broken down into three broad categories:
+According to Brousseau, building your thought leadership plan can be broken down into three broad categories:

 How to educate others